sympiler/sympiler.github.io/sympiler_docs/docs/sympiler-lib.md

 The sympiler library is built from the sympiler generated code and has a collection of inspector/executor routines for wide range of sparse linear algebra kernels.

-##General inspector/executor scheme

-##Supported routines
-Here we explain both C++ and the eigen interfaces of the sympiler library.
+Here we explain C++ interfaces of the sympiler library.

-### LBC DAG partitioning:
+## DAG partitioning and scheduling

+## Sparse BLAS

 ### Sparse lower triangular solver (SpTRSV):